ben11norton/WEDE5020POE/README.md

 - I can then access different screen size class by using col-<screen-size>-<col-size>.
 For example, if I want my 3 large screen column 4 cards to span the whole width of the screen then I use col-lg-4 for each of the 3 cards.
 Then when the screen reduces in size I only want 2 to show side by side I can then use col-md-6 which will make the first 2 cards fill up half the screen width on medium size screens and then third card shown below.
 - If the screen then shrinks further to a small size phone, then I can access col-12 the default column, which will then stack each card on top of each other within that row as shown in Figure * Home Page resposiveness: small screen size

+## Other styling decisions:
+- In addition to my main css styling and boostrap resposiveness I added fontawesome icons to make the sidebar pop more
+- Alongside this, I also emplyed Googl Fonts font family Popoins to make the overall look and feel of the website more polished

 ## Changelog:
 8e84724 new styled sidebar navigation and transferring other page styling across